DataWithBridget/DataWithBridget/README.md

 - 👋 Hi, I’m Bridget — Economics graduate with a focus on investment research
 - 📈 Interested in how behaviour, data, and markets shape investment outcomes
-- 🧪 Using Python & SQL for portfolio analysis, simulations, and market research
-- 🌍 Exploring African capital markets and development finance through data
+- 🧠 Focus areas: behavioural economics, infrastructure finance, data analysis, and African capital markets
+- 🛠️ Python • SQL • Excel • Data storytelling
+- 🌍 Seeing Systems Through Behaviours

 <!---
 Data-with-Bridget/Data-with-Bridget is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.